marygan/VSCode-Keeling-configuration/README.md

 # VSCode-Keeling-configuration

-A guide for how to set up connection through VS Code to the keeling ssh compute node.
+This is a guide for how to set up connection through VS Code to the keeling ssh compute node.
+Saving it here in case I forget.